MetroCARD: History

 The original ticketing system was based on the Crouzet system and was provided by Affiliated Computer Services.
 It was introduced in 1987 and was intended to be used for only a few years before being replaced.
 Replacement plans soon fell through and the original equipment remained in use until 2012.
 In 2010, it was announced that Affiliated Computer Services had been awarded the contract to replace the aging Crouzet system with a new contactless smartcard system, which would allow the Edmondson-sized magnetic stripe tickets to remain in use.

 As a result of the new system, multi-trip tickets were no longer sold as Crouzet tickets. metroCARDs replaced them, and Seniors tickets were replaced by the Seniors Card.
-Single and day-trip tickets continued to be sold as Edmondson-sized magnetic stripe tickets until their complete withdrawal in 2025.
+Single and day-trip tickets continued to be sold as Edmondson-sized magnetic stripe tickets until their complete withdrawal in 2026.
 Passengers could trade in their existing Multitrip tickets for metroCARD trips.
 From December 2014, validators no longer accepted Multitrip tickets, however users could continue to convert them to metroCARD trips until 28 February 2015.
+Single trip paper tickets remained available until 2026.

 In 2013, it was announced that metroCARDs would be able to be used to access secure bike cages at railway stations fitted with the necessary equipment.
 In the same year it was also announced that, as part of the Tea Tree Plaza Interchange park & ride upgrade, metroCARD users would be able to use their metroCARD to pay for parking.

 In 2019, it was announced by the Marshall government that the ability to pay for a cheaper "two-section fare" for shorter trips would be removed in an effort to reduce fare evasion and simplify the fare structure to a single flat fare, regardless of distance travelled.
 The opposition claimed that there was no evidence that two-section fares were to blame for fare evasion.

+In early 2020, Adelaide Metro began trials of contactless payments on trams.
+The rollout involved the installation of new Conduent contactless validators which accept physical bank cards, digital bank cards, and QR codes.
+The upgrades have enabled commuters to use a Mastercard, Visa, or Adelaide Metro's Buy & Go app to pay for their journeys.
+Payments using the new contactless validators are processed by Commonwealth Bank.